dhruvparmar2310/ReactJS/WebPack/README.md

 > Also Refer [this blog](https://www.cloudflare.com/en-gb/learning/performance/what-is-lazy-loading/) for getting clear idea about Lazy Loading.

 > [How to implement Lazy Loading in React](https://www.cloudflare.com/en-gb/learning/performance/what-is-lazy-loading/) ?

+## ECMAScript Modules :
+ECMAScript stands for **European Computer Manufacturers Association Script**.
+It is a scripting language based on JavaScript.
+Invented by **Brendan Eich** at Netscape, ECMAScript made its first appearance in the **Navigator 2.0** browser.
+The ECMAScript specification is a blueprint for creating a scripting language.
+JavaScript is an implementation of that blueprint.

+**ECMAScript Modules** (ESM) is a specification for using Modules in the Web.
+It's supported by all modern browsers and the recommended way of writing modular code for the Web.

+Webpack supports processing ECMAScript Modules to optimize them.
+ESM are the official standard format to **package JavaScript code** for reuse.
+Modules are defined using a variety of **import** and **export** statements.

+A file with `.mjs` extension is a JavaScript source code file that is used as an ECMA Module (ECMAScript Module) in Node.
+Refer this [blog](https://docs.fileformat.com/web/mjs/) for more.